stefanspringer1/SwiftWorkflow/README.md

 See the example project for more details.

-Note that we use a set of **message types** different from the one in the [Swift logging mechanism](https://apple.github.io/swift-log/docs/current/Logging/Structs/Logger.html): E.g. we differentiate a “fatal” error when the processing of a work item cannot continue from a “deadly” error when the processing as a whole (not only for a certain work item) cannot continue.
-And we have a message type “Iteration” that should be used to inform about the start and the stop of the processing of a work item; we judge this information as being more important as warnings, therefor this separate message type.
+Note that we use a set of **message types** different from the one in the [Swift logging mechanism](https://apple.github.io/swift-log/docs/current/Logging/Structs/Logger.html)[^5]: E.g. we differentiate a “fatal” error when the processing of a work item cannot continue from a “deadly” error when the processing as a whole (not only for a certain work item) cannot continue.
+And we have a message type “Iteration” that should be used to inform about the start and the stop of the processing of a work item; we judge this information as being more important as warnings, therefore this separate message type.

+[^5]: But see the last section on possible future directions for a binding.

 ### Working in asynchronous contexts